What Are the Benefits of Use Data Analytics in Pre-Employment Candidate Selection?

 In fact, the number of companies that implemented data-driven projects increased by 125% in 2015, and for good reason.
 When big data is used to assess talent, the workplace becomes more efficient.

-Data Analytics in Action: Increased Customer Satisfaction
+Using Data Analytics Increases Customer Satisfaction

 In spaces like telecommunications, the ability to form a bond with customers is essential in fostering satisfaction and ultimately, loyalty.
 And as most businesses know, one bad interaction can lead to the loss of not only a customer, but potentially disappointing reviews about the company, which can be hard to recover from.